humdrum-tools/humdrum-documentation/guide/ch17/index.md

 ```

 Notice that the inventory will pertain to whatever data was provided in
 the original input.
-We\'ve been using the abstract data "A", "B",
+We've been using the abstract data "A", "B",
 and "C".
 However, this data might represent any type of discrete data,
 such as Latin text, piano fingerings, or dance steps.